 Note: The value for the accept parameter is the local IP and port that will be used for redirecting the traffic through the secure tunnel to the database endpoint configured in the connect parameter.

 - Copy the contents of the client certificate from cert.pem and enter them in the SSL Client Authentication field, in the RS UI, of the database you would like to secure.
 When done, be sure to save the change.

 - Start the stunnel service by running the following command:service stunnel restart

 Note: Any change made to the stunnel configuration requires restarting the stunnel service.

 Check the stunnel log file to verify that the connection is working properly.
 The log file is created under the root folder within the configuration mentioned above.

 - Test the connection to the Redis database from the client machine.
-You can use redis-cli to run commands on the client machine, and the commands will be redirected from the local machine’s port 6379 to the RP database endpoint.
+You can use redis-cli to run commands on the client machine, and the commands will be redirected from the local machine’s port 6379 to the RS database endpoint.
 Note that the connection to the Redis database is done through the local port; do not try to connect directly to the database endpoint.

 TLS version information

-RP fully supports TLS v1.2, but the version of TLS used depends on the connecting Redis client.
+RS fully supports TLS v1.2, but the version of TLS used depends on the connecting Redis client.
 If the client supports TLS v1.2, that version will be used.
-If the client does not support TLS v1.2, you may end up using an older TLS version against RP.
+If the client does not support TLS v1.2, you may end up using an older TLS version against RS.
 Therefore it is considered best practice to stay current on your client libraries for the most up to date security.